-On the road, the Touareg can't quite back up Volkswagen Chairman Pischetsrieder's claim that it's better than an X5.
-It comes close and is a little tauter than a Range Rover while being a touch keener than a Mercedes M-class.
-The Volkswagen has slightly more lateral roll in corners and there's that bit of the side to side 'wobbly head syndrome' that BMW has worked so hard to exorcise.
+On the road, the Touareg can't quite better the class-leading BMW X5.
+It comes close, though, and is a little tauter than a Range Rover and a touch keener than a Mercedes M-class.
+The Volkswagen has slightly more lateral roll in corners and there's that bit more side to side 'wobbly head syndrome' that BMW has worked so hard to exorcise.
 The V10 TDI is monstrously muscular, despatching the sprint to 60mph in 7.6 seconds yet will return an average of 23mpg - a decent return for a car that tips the scales at around 2,500kg.
-In standard from it generates 308bhp but the version installed in the R50's nose has 345bhp.
-The V6 models are respectably quick, although none can match the diesel's punch or parsimony.
-Six-speed Tiptronic boxes are standard on all bar the 2.5-litre TDI models.
+The V6 and V8 petrol models are both respectably quick although neither can match the diesel's punch or parsimony.

-It's off-road that the Touareg plays its trump card, especially when equipped with air suspension.
-Permanent four wheel drive and a low ratio gearbox are taken for granted, but factor in selectable front and rear differential locks, hill start with descent assist and very short overhangs and the Touareg becomes an awesomely capable tool.
+It's off road that the Touareg plays its trump card, especially when equipped with air suspension.
+Permanent four wheel drive and a low ratio gearbox are taken for granted, but factor in selectable front and rear differential locks, hill start and descent assist and very short front and rear overhangs and the Touareg becomes an awesomely capable tool.
+There's also ABSPlus, a system which can cut braking distances by as much as 20 per cent on muddy surfaces.
 With low range engaged, the Touareg can drag itself up a 45-degree slope with 35 degrees of sideways lean.
-The V10's torque is always a bonus, but the light weight of the V6 petrol engines makes them particularly nimble on downhill stretches.
+The V10's torque is always a bonus, but the light weight of the V6 engines makes them particularly nimble on downhill stretches.

 The results below show the top TOUAREG deals on buyacar

 |Volkswagen Touareg 3.0 V6 TDI 245 SE 5dr Tip Auto diesel estate|